-“Welcoming and relaxed apart-hotel by the sea; ideal for family holidays or romantic breaks outside school holidays”
+“Welcoming and relaxed apart-hotel by the sea; ideal for family getaways or walking holidays outside school holidays”

 This grand Georgian house is imbued with a fresh, seaside style and the team really thought of everything.
 Comfortable accommodation, check.
 Inviting communal spaces, check.
 A heated indoor pool and lovely playroom with a train set, board games and kids' films - check!
 Add to this in-room kitchenettes for preparing snacks, a sea-view restaurant, a vast garden with a playground, and a sandy beach just a stroll away.
-Family holiday heaven, indeed - but also a great place for couples to enjoy Cornwall's charms in quieter months.
+Family holiday heaven, indeed - but also a great place to enjoy Cornwall's charms in quieter months - dogs are welcome in certain rooms.
 Above all, what we really loved about The Rosevine was its small, intimate size, and homely ambiance.
 Staff are friendly, the vibe casual and relaxed.

 - Stylish accommodation: studios or 2-bed apartments.
 All have a reasonable amount of space and many have sea views

 - Heaps of kids' paraphernalia to borrow, including buggies, sterilisers, baby backpacks and beach toys

 - Beautiful Porthcurnick Beach is just steps away, as are foodie destinations The Hidden Hut and Driftwood

 - The restaurant serves modern British food, afternoon teas and early kids' suppers.